-Trading the FTSE 100 index has its benefits, like flexibility and possibility of profits, but you need to use the right broker to gain access to these benefits.
+Trading the FTSE 100 index has its benefits, like flexibility and possibility of profits, but you need to use the best online trading broker to gain access to these benefits.
 In this guide, we will go through the different characteristics of a good FTSE broker, so that you can select the right one.
 We will look at factors like spreads, leverage, trading instruments, and payment methods offered by different brokers.
 We will also look at how to open an account with the brokers you can trade FTSE 100, after comparing them and choosing the best ones.

 We will go through the pros and cons of these brokers, trading platforms they offer, and what users on Reddit and Quora are saying about them.
 Finally, we will end the guide with some Frequently Asked Questions from traders who wish to break into FTSE trading.

 How to Trade or Invest in the FTSE 100 Index?